 }

-The NCL expansion pass then runs six optimization passes:
+After expansion (boundary or full), the compiler runs six optimization passes:

 1. Constant propagation — fold known DATA values through gates

-3. NOT propagation — push rail swaps through the circuit (free in NCL)
+3. NOT propagation — push rail swaps through the circuit (free in NCL — just wire reassignment)

-5. Completion sharing — identical completion trees are shared, not duplicated
+5. Completion sharing — identical completion trees across pipeline stages are shared, not duplicated (30-70% reduction)

 6. Dead rail elimination — remove unused dual-rail signals